Fire Severely Damages Woodland Park Home

 Fire ravaged a home in Woodland Park.

-The intense blaze broke out in the 1½ -story home on Highway Drive and spread quickly shortly after 5 p.m.
+The intense blaze broke out in the 1½ -story home on Highview Drive and spread quickly shortly after 5 p.m.
 Tuesday, April 11.

 No serious injuries were reported.